 Last but most certainly not least on our list, the humble headlamp is a small yet invaluable backcountry item.
 Hopefully you’ve stored it sans-batteries, but either way, open it up and make sure there’s no corrosion.
 If you do find a bit of corrosion, all is not lost.
 Take some white vinegar and a Q-tip and rub the area until it’s clean.
 Put fresh batteries in and test to see the headlamp is in working order.
 Make sure to pack extra batteries just in case.

-Because you depend on your gear for warmth, comfort and safety, using a pre-season list to perform basic maintenance will pay dividends, not only in equipment lifespan but your enjoyment in the backcountry.
+You depend on your gear for warmth, comfort and safety.
+Using a pre-season list to perform basic maintenance will pay dividends, not only in equipment lifespan but your enjoyment in the backcountry.
 When given the choice between waking up soggy and cold or waking up warm and dry on top of a plump air mattress, we think you’ll take the latter.

 We’re proud that just about every MSR product can be maintained in the field without special tools, and/or serviced annually with an MSR maintenance kit.
 Have a trusty MSR product that needs service or repair?
 The MSR Warranty & Repair Shop is open for mail-in repairs.

 As a freelance writer and designer, Claire Montana Jencks works with outdoor brands, non-profits, and publications to share stories of outdoor adventure.
 Though she works all over the world, her roots are in the PNW.
 Surfing, mountain biking, and skiing are her passions.